Macular Degeneration | Whitby & Co | Central London Opticians

 Macular Degeneration (or AMD) is a common eye condition and the primary cause of vision loss among people over 50 years of age.
 This condition affects the area of the retina responsible for your central vision in direct line of sight.
 Over time, the area of degeneration can become larger, developing blank spots, however, it does not lead to total blindness.

-Dry AMD is the most common type of condition
+DRY AMD (The most common type of condition)

 • It is often slow to develop, with gradual changes in one’s central vision – becoming blurry, blank, or distorted.